 As regular readers of Proxima's communications will know, we are strong advocates of a different way of planning for challenging times.

-Our webinar on 21 November will explore the long term, sustained benefits of focusing on non-labor, operational costs as a lever for driving value and laying a platform for growth - as opposed to the usual reductions in labor costs, which often later require reversing.
+Our webinar explores the long term, sustained benefits of focusing on non-labor, operational costs as a lever for driving value and laying a platform for growth - as opposed to the usual reductions in labor costs, which often later require reversing.

 This month we will also begin work on a new piece of analysis, looking at cost trends for America's largest businesses.
 There will be an interesting comparison with the UK and we'll look forward to sharing the data with you when we're ready to publish.
 It is already clear, however, that there is considerable scope to unlock positive returns for American businesses, for those that are willing and able to instil a changed mindset within their organizations.

 One last thought for this month: in recent days the issue of private sector delivery for UK Government-procured projects has returned to the spotlight.
 It would be politically extraordinary if the Ministry of Justice awarded G4S a prison contract so soon after the very public rebuke it received at the Select Committee in the Summer, but the debate is being framed in a very two-dimensional way.
 The debate should not be about whether to outsource, or not to outsource, but about how suppliers, providers and Government can work together most effectively, thereby delivering best value, quality and service.
 This is a debate that could have a meaningful impact on the success of public sector projects and a cohesive policy, with a coordinated approach, is required.